 Not sure quite what to say about this hysterical, in-your-face 2009 comedy from Todd Phillips, the writer/director of Road Trip, Old School and Starsky & Hutch.
-It’ll probably make more friends than it will enemies, so let’s try to tread carefully.
-It’s everybody’s favourite bad-taste farce.
-It won the 2010 Golden Globe for Best Motion Picture, Comedy or Musical.
+The Hangover will probably make far more friends than it will enemies, so let’s try to tread carefully.
+It seems to be everybody’s favourite bad-taste farce.
+It won the 2010 Golden Globe for Best Motion Picture, Comedy or Musical and was the American Film Institute’s Film of the Year.

 First the plot, that’s easy enough.
 It’s a clone of the 1998 Jon Favreau movie, Very Bad Things.
 Bradley Cooper, Zach Galifianakis, Ed Helms and Justin Bartha play four unattractive, ageing idiots who should know better, who head for Las Vegas for a 24-hour stag party to celebrate Doug’s up-coming wedding to Tracy (Sasha Barrese).